farazyounisbutt/weather-dashboard/README.md

 # Weather Dashboard

-A FastAPI + Jinja2 dashboard that displays a 7-day weather forecast for San Francisco using the Open-Meteo API.
+A FastAPI + Jinja2 dashboard that displays a 7-day weather forecast for Lahore using the Open-Meteo API.

 ## Setup